Woolwich as a major cultural destination

 It's anticipated that the new creative district will provide more than 400 local jobs in addition to new roles during construction.

 The district will have a significant economic impact on Woolwich and the surrounding areas and bring benefits to the whole borough, much as the Arsenal did when it was operational.

 It will help to reinforce the changing perceptions of Woolwich as a destination and increase the benefits of Crossrail.
 It will also support the economic and social development of Woolwich and its surrounding communities, particularly those of Plumstead, Abbey Wood and Thamesmead.

 Using Royal Arsenal listed buildings

-The Grade II and Grade II* listed buildings boast historic, architecturally impressive features and expansive square footage, plus unparalleled acoustics found in the old ammunitions factory (Building 41).
-This will be renovated into a large scale performance venue with capacity for more than 4,000 people.
+The Grade II and Grade II* listed buildings boast historic, architecturally impressive features and expansive square footage, plus unparalleled acoustics found in The Fireworks Factory.
+This will be renovated into a large scale performance venue with capacity for up to 1200 people.

 Work on Woolwich Works is planned across two phases.
 The first featuring temporary theatres and repair work to three of the historic buildings, to accommodate Punchdrunk, and permanent works to the two remaining buildings.
 A further phase will complete the long-term upgrade for a permanent performing arts tenant and, for The Laboratory, a future return to the Royal Arsenal for the Greenwich Heritage Trust.

 Woolwich Works is managed by an independent trust.
 Councillors from the Royal Borough of Greenwich sit on the Trust's board.